A set of 10 cut and paste worksheets for making short sentences.

-- Write the sentence independently on the writing line provided.
+- Write the sentence independently on the font lines provided.

-- Color in a picture related to the sentence.
+- Colour in a picture related to the sentence.

-Four key fine motor skills are addressed in one simple worksheet!
+Four key fine motor skills addressed in one simple worksheet!

 In addition to developing your little learners’ concepts of print, this resource also provides students with the opportunity to develop and refine a number of fundamental fine motor skills.
 These include: